Kriegel/PowerLogging/README.md

 |Debug Stream|System.Management.Automation.DebugRecord|
 |Information Stream|System.Management.Automation.InformationRecord|

+#### Inconsistent object design!

-WarningRecord, VerboseRecord, and DebugRecord are transporting only a String Message and a InvocationInfo Object
+WarningRecord, VerboseRecord, and DebugRecord are transporting only a String Message and a InvocationInfo Object.
 The InvocationInfo Object can be used to detekt the source of the event.

-#### Inconsistent object design!

 ErrorRecord is transporting an rich Object with many informations about